renato-macedo/100DaysOfCode/README.md

 I just completed the FreeCodeCamp certification (API and Microservices).
 Honestly, I don't think the platform works for me,  I get distracted pretty easily

 [link](https://www.freecodecamp.org/certification/renatomacedo/apis-and-microservices)

+## Day 13/14

+Back to the chrome extension, I'm building the UI right now with [BaseWebReact](https://github.com/uber/baseweb), the goal is to build a full Pocket clone with a web and mobile app